-Only after you have this set can you allocate money to different aspects of the renovation.
-A spreadsheet can be immensely helpful to maintain this as a tracker so you do not go wrong.
-Also, when you make a budget plan for your renovation, it is best to account for some unexpected expenses.
+Only after you have this decided can you allocate money to different aspects of the renovation.
+A spreadsheet is a great way to track expenses so you do not go wrong.
+Also, when you make a budget home renovation plan, it is best to account for some unexpected expenses.
 It can be something as simple as 10% of your overall budget going towards miscellaneous expenditure.
 Once you have all this ready, make sure you try and stick to this as much as possible.

-#2: Reduce built-in furniture
+#2: Reduce Built-in Furniture

 Did you know we have partnered with IKEA?
 Check this out for more details: Beautiful Home Interiors by the Winning Duo: Livspace & IKEA.

 Material choice is a big part of your budget and your interior designer will be able to explain this to you better.
 There are some materials that cost a fortune but can easily be replaced by relatively cheaper options if you’d like.

 The biggest way to save up on your kitchen renovation cost is by reusing the cabinetry and appliances.
 On the other hand, if you can do with just giving your old cabinets a lick of fresh paint or new handles and knobs, you’ll still save a lot of money.
 You can also try out buy/sell/trade websites to get some great deals on these.
 Get innovative with salvage materials for the backsplash, which is both fun and quirky.

-#6: Know where to save and splurge
+#6: Know Where to Save and Splurge

 For example, we suggest you opt for durable fitted furniture so you don’t have to revamp it due to wear and tear.
 Similarly, in the kitchen, you can get a good quality countertop, whereas you can save on the type of sink and faucets.
 Therefore, assess where to save and where to spend intelligently.
-This will drastically reduce renovation costs for you in Singapore.
+This will drastically reduce your renovation costs in Singapore.

 This is obvious but some of us still hoard.
 Trust us, it just doesn’t help when you are trying to give your home a new look.
-Take the Minimalist approach to home design and start decluttering.
-Marie Kondo was right when she said, “Discard everything that does not spark joy”.
+Take the minimalist approach to home design and start decluttering.
+Marie Kondo was right when she said “discard everything that does not spark joy”.
 Try to remove anything that you haven’t used in the past six months and do away with all the clutter.
 Even Feng Shui recommends decluttering to make way for a cleaner home.

 Here are 5 Quick Feng Shui Tips for Good Chi.

-Does everything above sound overwhelming to carry out alone?
+Does it all sound too overwhelming to get it done alone?
 Well, you need not worry.
 You can always hire professional help to get you through all of this.
 Interior designers are trained to help you with your dream home design.
 Hiring a contractor might sound easy, but in the end, you might end up feeling slightly stressed with all the following up.